CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 </feedbackhub:FeedbackItemPanel>
 ```

-Our example only contains a `DisplayField` which renders the `RecursiveTextFeedbackItem` property `text`.
+The example only contains a `DisplayField` which renders the `RecursiveTextFeedbackItem` property `text`.
 The `ITALIC` `DisplayFieldSkin` is applied to the label in order to render the text in _italic_.
-We also use the `getLabel` function which checks if the given text is a key inside our resource bundle
+You also use the `getLabel` function which checks if the given text is a key inside your resource bundle
 and returns the localized label instead of using the original text.

-We finally have to tell the Feedback Hub about this panel by using the `feedbackService` instance.
+You finally have to tell the Feedback Hub about this panel by using the `feedbackService` instance.
-For this, we use the `initialize` method of our `FeedbackHubWordCounterStudioPlugin`:
+For this, use the `initialize` method of our `FeedbackHubWordCounterStudioPlugin`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>